korarit/korarit/README.md

 - 👋 Hi, My Name is Korarit Seangthong and My nickname is Tonkla
-- 🌱 I’m beginner PHP , Python , Javascript(fontend , backend) , Lua , R , C# , HTML , CSS and more
+- 🌱 I’m beginner PHP , Python , Javascript(fontend , backend) , Lua , R , Windows Form , HTML , CSS and more if i can search on the internet
+- Framework and library node.js , flask, vue , reactjs , bootstrap 5.x , tailwind css , Line API (line frontend, Line Message API), and more if i can search on the internet
 - 💻 I can use chat GPT and google 🤣🤣🤣
 - 🤦‍♂️ I'm 🦆🦆🦆